MichaIng/DietPi-Docs/docs/user-guide_installation.md

         Replace **DietPi-Image.7z** with the correct name of your compressed DietPi file, example: **DietPi_RPi-ARMv6-Buster.7z**.
 This will extract the DietPi image file for you to use.

-    ## 2. Run balenaEtcher and flash the image
+    ## 2. Flash the DietPi image

-    Download and install [balenaEtcher](https://etcher.io/) - it flashes OS images to SD cards & USB drives, safely and easily on Windows, macOS, Linux.
+    At first, download and install [balenaEtcher](https://etcher.io/).
+This application flashes OS images to SD cards & USB drives, safely and easily on Windows, macOS, Linux.

+    !!! note ""
         You may also use [Rufus](https://rufus.ie/) to flash the SD card.
-See ***Install on native PC (UEFI)*** for an example of the usage of Rufus.
+In the same page, click on **Install on native PC (UEFI)** tab to see an example of using Rufus.

-    Start the program and make sure you have your SD card inserted into your computer.
+    Start balenaEtcher and make sure you have your SD card inserted into your computer.
 Locate and select the DietPi image.

     ![DietPi-Etcher-install-01](assets/images/DietPi-Etcher-install-01.jpg)